lotaylor23/tutorials/README.md

 + Follow the instruction during the session.

 # Outline of the Workshop
-### Session 1: 12:00-13:05 hrs CST | Introduction to Multiomics Data Integration.
+### Session 1: 12:00-12:30 hrs SAST | Introduction to Multiomics Data Integration.
 + An introduction to the concept of multiomics, highlighting the different types of omics data and the importance of integrating them to uncover deeper biological insights.

-### 13:05-13:15 hrs CST - 10 minutes Break/Q&A/Setting up workspace

-### Session 2: 13:15-13:45 hrs CST | Key Computational Approaches for Multiomics Integration.
+### Session 2: 12:30-13:00 hrs CST | Key Computational Approaches for Multiomics Integration.
 + An overview of key computational methods, including NMF, machine learning, and GNNs, used to integrate and analyze multiomics data.

+### 13:00-13:15 hrs CST - 10 minutes Break/Q&A/Setting up workspace

-### Session 3: 13:45-14:35 hrs CST | Non-negative Matrix Factorization (NMF) for Multiomics Data.
+### Session 3: 13:15-14:15 hrs CST | Non-negative Matrix Factorization (NMF) for Multiomics Data.
 + A look at how Non-negative Matrix Factorization (NMF) can be applied to decompose complex multiomics data into meaningful biological components.
 + Exploration of how NMF can be leveraged to identify potential biomarkers for disease diagnosis, prognosis, or therapeutic targeting.

-### 14:35-14:45 hrs CST - 10 minutes Break/Q&A
+### 14:15-14:30 hrs CST - 15 minutes Break/Q&A

-### Session 4: 14:45-15:45 hrs CST | Graph Neural Networks (GNNs).
+### Session 4: 14:30-15:30 hrs CST | Similarity Network Based Multi-omics Integration
-+ An introduction to Graph Neural Networks (GNNs) and their ability to model complex relationships and interactions in multiomics data.
++ An hands on introduction to graph based integration and their ability to model complex relationships and interactions in multiomics data.
-+ A practical guide on how Graph Neural Networks (GNNs) can be applied to multiomics data to predict biological outcomes, such as disease classification and drug response.
++ A practical guide on how Similarity Network  can be applied to multiomics data to identify biomarkers.

 ### 15:45-16:00 hrs CST - 15 Concluding Remarks and Q&A